Skip to content

 National Consciousness, Nationalism, and Imagined Communities

-Anderson’s work deals with multiple aspects of what makes a nation and what makes a nation.
-For instance, he discusses how nations create an imaginary of an “unknown soldier”–to legitimise willingness to die for an abstract entity.
+Anderson’s work explores multiple aspects of what constitutes a nation.
+For instance, he discusses how nations create an imaginary of an “unknown soldier” to legitimise the willingness to die for an abstract entity.
 Anderson asks: “How does an imagined community become so real in the minds of its members to render such sacrifice unquestionable and even expected?
 The unknown soldier becomes a nationalistic sentiment.
-It does not represent a mere person but an ideal–to be aspired for.
+It does not represent a mere person but an ideal–to be aspired to.

-Further, the memorialisation of an unknown soldier induces what is seen as patriotism.
+Furthermore, the memorialization of an unknown soldier evokes what is perceived as patriotism.
 If one were to practically think of memorials, such as the India Gate (which is built in memory of Indian soldiers of World War I), they do not contain buried dead bodies of the soldiers.
 They merely act as symbols.
 They enact a national belonging.

-As these printed texts, newspapers, and pamphlets began to percolate through large sections of society, what Anderson refers to as “print capitalism” emerged an understanding of a sense of belonging.
+As these printed texts, newspapers, and pamphlets began to permeate large sections of society, what Anderson refers to as “print capitalism” emerged, fostering a sense of understanding and belonging.
 Further, print capitalism contributed to the standardisation of languages, leading to the sharpening of dialects.

 Through the rise of “print capitalism”, Anderson adds that national consciousness began to form.
 For Anderson, the print languages laid the basis for national consciousness in three distinct ways: first, they “created unified fields of exchange and communication between spoken vernacular”.